esirko/utilities-monitor-dashboard/README.md

 The frontend will start on `http://localhost:5173`

-### 6. Login with Your Emporia Vue Credentials
+### 6. Connect with Stored Credentials

 1. Open `http://localhost:5173` in your browser
-2. Enter your Emporia Vue username and password
+2. Ensure `EMPORIA_USERNAME` and `EMPORIA_PASSWORD` are present in `.env` (or host environment) and the backend has been restarted
-3. Click "Connect to Emporia Vue"
+3. On the login screen choose **Connect with Stored Credentials**
 4. The dashboard will load with your real energy data!
+If credentials are missing you'll see guidance for populating `.env` or can explore Demo Mode instead

 ## 🎮 Demo Mode